 Remote Worksite Agreements which will not be approved:

 - Agreements where the employee moved out of state and there are qualified employees living in North Dakota who could perform the tasks equally well.
 Although this arrangement may be easier for the department in the short-term, this arrangement creates additional administrative work for the duration of the employment.

 - Employees working in California, Ohio and New York – due to complex employment and tax laws

 - Employees who are not U.S. Citizens living and working in their home country-due to the requirement to register as an employer in a foreign country, and compliance with foreign employment and tax laws.

 Employee includes faculty, staff, graduate assistants and student employees.

 Remote Worksite is a place of employment not located on NDSU owned or leased property where an employee works on a regular basis (fulltime or part-time) for an extended period of time, includes telecommuting.

-Extended period means for longer than 30 consecutive days.
-It does not apply to occasional work from a non-NDSU property or out-stationed permanent worksite designated by NDSU.
+Extended period means for longer than 30 days.
+It does not apply to occasional work from non-NDSU property or out-stationed permanent worksites designated by NDSU.

 For more details refer to Policy 144.1 Temporary Change of Work Location.